sanuma02/react/README.md

 On Containers, the keyword "this" is used and on regular components state vars are passed via the props feature.

 Container can also access the props feature if needed, however the syntax to do so goes like this: this.props.someproperty

+# Component Lifecycle - for Stateful Components -

+- constructor()
+- componentWillMount()
+- componentDidCatch()
+- render()
+- ...

+**Creation**

+- constructor(props): Optional, must call the super(props) (Component parent method), inititialize the state, not for backend calls or reaching out to other pages.
+- componenetWillMount(): Legacy code, can be use to execute som optimization, not usually used.
+- render(): used to prepare and structure JSX code. -- Renders child components
+- componentDidMount(): not use to update state, calls to backend or pages can be done here